openjdk/guide/src/index.md

     <td class="dictionary">
 Used to tag bugs that for some reason is wasting time or in other ways are causing pain for the OpenJDK maintainers.
 Examples of issues that could be considered a pain:

-* A bug that occurs frequently in testing, maybe on a specific platform, maybe specific to one vendor's test infrastructure, and requires that many maintainers investigate the failure in different test runs just to realize it's the same issue as have been seen and reported before, or worse, don't realize it's a known issue and file a duplicate bug in JBS.
+* A bug that occurs frequently in testing, maybe on a specific platform, maybe specific to one vendor's test infrastructure, and requires that many maintainers investigate the failure in different test runs just to realize it's the same issue as has been seen and reported before, or worse, don't realize it's a known issue and file a duplicate bug in JBS.

 * Bugs that cause tests to fail without a proper explanation causing several maintainers to investigate the failures just to realize there is no information to be found.